r1i1na/r1i1na/README.md

 ·Now studying `Computer Science` at `The University of Sydney`. ~~Feel free to meet me~~.

 ·Cyber passer-by, just looking with `little` purpose.
-Trying to commit projects I'm interseted.
+Trying to contribute to projects I'm interseted.

 Programming: